-BA IN LIBERAL STUDIES
+LIBERAL STUDIES

-The liberal studies program provides broad interdisciplinary study in the liberal arts and sciences.
+The curriculum is designed to provide broad interdisciplinary study in the liberal arts and sciences.
 The program affords a breadth of exposure to the major academic disciplines of the social sciences, humanities, and sciences while providing an opportunity to achieve depth in selected areas.
 With the assistance of the academic advisor, the student can schedule a number of courses to meet specific interests and needs.
 The curriculum provides the foundation for a number of careers, given the interest of business and government in hiring people with broad knowledge, writing skills, and analytic abilities fostered by a liberal arts concentration.
 It is also an appropriate preparation for a number of graduate programs.